Buy Ethereum Canada (ETH)

 As with any new technologies, cryptocurrencies, and trends, before making any investments and taking any chances, you need to fully understand the pros and cons so that you can make the best choices possible.

 So, here is a quick breakdown of the pros and cons:

-- The future and popularity of Ethereum is by no means secure; the project as a whole could be replaced by improved upon blockchain projects
+- The future and popularity of Ethereum are by no means secure; the project as a whole could be replaced by improved blockchain projects.

 Why Invest in Ethereum?